MartinRuz/WMKML/README.md

 ```py
 python tokenize_datasets.py
 ```
+Before running the code, it is recommended to check config.yaml and verify that all fields have their intended value.
+Especially hf_token, available_datasets, osc_port, osc_ip, dataset_array do not currently have a value, so you should provide them.
 To run the code, we provide a master script, that can be executed via
 ```shell
 # Make the script executable, this is needed only once.